 By filling out the form before arriving, you will save precious time.
 You’ll still need to fill out a bit of paperwork the first time you drop off your child, but this will cut that time down drastically.

-Insider Tip: Send your kids there the morning you check out so you can finish packing and get your luggage to Bell Service.
+Aulani Insider Tips: Send your kids there the morning you check out so you can finish packing and get your luggage to Bell Service.

 LOOK AT THE DAILY IWA ONLINE BEFORE YOUR GO